anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Michael the archangel is mentioned four times in Scripture: Daniel 10.13-21 and 12.1, Jude 9 and Revelation 12.7.

 * **Genesis 28.10-17** is Jacob's dream of a 'ladder' with 'the angels of God ... ascending and descending on it', which is echoed in the Gospel reading.
-See below for the alternative, **Revelation 12.7-12**.
+* (See below for the alternative, **Revelation 12.7-12**.)
 * **Psalm 103.19-22** says, 'Bless the Lord, you angels of his'.
 * **Revelation 12.7-12** is about 'Michael and his angels' fighting against 'the dragon ... and his angels'.
-Alternatively, the passage from Revelation can be the first reading, with **Hebrews 1.5-14** as the second reading, contrasting angels with the Son (see 1.1-4 and 2.1-4).
+* Alternatively, the passage from Revelation can be the first reading, with **Hebrews 1.5-14** as the second reading, contrasting angels with the Son: see 1.1-4 and 2.1-4.)
 * **John 1.47-51** has Jesus saying to Nathanael, 'you will see heaven opened and the angels of God ascending and descending upon the Son of Man', echoing the Old Testament reading.

 ## Luke the Evangelist (18 October)

 Luke was a 'physician' (Colossians 4.14).
 This is reflected in the readings.
 (Elsewhere, Luke is mentioned by name only in 2 Timothy 4.11 and Philemon 24.)

 * **Isaiah 35.3-6** is about the restoration of health.
-Alternatively, **Acts 16.6-12a** contains the first 'we' of the narrative, subtly indicating the point at which Luke joined Paul and his companions.
+* Alternatively, **Acts 16.6-12a** contains the first 'we' of the narrative, subtly indicating the point at which Luke joined Paul and his companions.
 * **Psalm 147.1-7** says that the Lord 'heals the brokenhearted and binds up all their wounds'.
 * **2 Timothy 4.5-17** says, 'Only Luke is with me.'
 * **Luke 10.1-9** is about the mission of the seventy, which perhaps speaks more directly to those (such as Luke) who are not numbered among the Twelve.
 They were sent out to 'cure the sick' and to speak of the 'kingdom of God', which is appropriate to Luke as a physician and the author of one of the Gospels.